Braehead, Banchory: Community objections

 The development plan has generated multiple community objections since they were first submitted to the Council in 2013.
 The two most recent applications have received the highest number of objections on record by Aberdeenshire Council.
 The local community strongly values the landscape south of the River Dee, including Braehead farm and the neighbouring attractions, the falls of Feugh and Scolty Hill.
 The community have also expressed concerns about the impact of any development on the River Dee Special Area of Conservation in addition to local services and infrastructure.

-In addition the site is outwith the 2012 Aberdeenshire LDP and has not been recommended for inclusion in the Proposed 2016 Aberdeenshire LDP, many in the local community believe this to be sufficient enough reason for the applications to be rejected.
+In addition the site is outside the 2012 Aberdeenshire LDP and has not been recommended for inclusion in the Proposed 2016 Aberdeenshire LDP, many in the local community believe this to be sufficient reason for the applications to be rejected.

 Further controversy surrounds Sandlaw Farming’s use of repeated planning applications and their employment of sitting government advisors as consultants.